-We are happy to announce that now we have all React.js templates and themes packed in one bundle.
+We are pleased to announce that now we have all React.js templates and themes packed in one huge bundle!

 We offer 9 premium templates for $299.
-All these themes have 1000+ components and 300+ pages combined.
-Let’s see what this bundle has inside?
+All these React themes have 1000+ components and 300+ pages combined.
+Let’s see what is inside!

 - Three color themes!